 That part of the movie, using Yeager’s story as a frame, is what makes it special.
 He truly represents man’s yearning to push the limit, to go where no one has gone before, to chase the demon that people said lived at the sound barrier before it was broken.
 There is a powerful sequence near the end where Yeager takes an NF-104 to the extreme altitude of 108,000 feet and gets a glimpse of space before he exhausts the plane to the degree that it falls out of the sky.
 Equally memorable (and stunningly beautiful) is John Glenn’s (Ed Harris) 1962 orbit of Earth, where he experienced sunrise and sunset in a few hours as well as an odd light phenomenon.
 The film moves from the desert to Washington offices to the space, but cinematographer Caleb Deschanel keeps it believable all the time, no doubt aided by Wolfe’s research that lies in the background.

-Bill Conti’s music score has a powerful impact and the cast is full of familiar faces; they’re all great, even if no one delivers an outstanding performance.
-The script often has a good sense of humor (usually when Jeff Goldblum and Harry Shearer show up), but its portrayal of Lyndon Johnson is a tad too comical.
-It is nevertheless a compelling study of seven men who were not perfect, not necessarily heroes, but achieved great things as long as they stayed together.
+Bill Conti’s music score has a powerful impact and the cast is full of familiar faces; they’re all great, even if no one delivers a performance that stands above the others.
+The script has a good sense of humor (usually when Jeff Goldblum and Harry Shearer show up), even if its portrait of Lyndon Johnson is a tad too comical.
+All in all, it is a compelling study of seven men who were not perfect, not necessarily heroes, but achieved great things as long as they stayed together.